-To operate the livewell, open the seacock with the livewell I.D. tag located in the aft bilge.
+To operate the livewell, open the seacock located in the aft bilge using the remote seacock arm labeled livewell.
 The livewell pump is screwed directly into this seacock.
-The livewell switch at the helm should be in the "on" position.
-Place the livewell standpipe in the drain located at the bottom of the livewell.
+Place the livewell standpipe in the drain at the bottom of the livewell.
 Screw it down until the black flange makes contact with the flange on the drain fitting.
+Place the livewell switch at the helm panel in the on position.
 Water will enter through a plenum along the side of the livewell and be distributed through a series of holes arranged vertically along the plenum.
-The water will rise to a depth level with the strainer on the standpipe and drain overboard.
-To evacuate debris and bait waste from the bottom of the box while the livewell is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
+The water will rise to a depth even with the strainer on the standpipe and drain overboard.
+To evacuate debris and bait waste from the bottom of the livewell while it is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
 This will allow a small amount of water to escape through these holes and remove any waste that has settled in the bottom of the livewell.

 If the livewell seacock is left open and the pump is not on, the boat's forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling close the seacock when the livewell is not in use.
+To prevent this inadvertent filling, close the seacock when the livewell is not in use.